A new train of thought

 As the decriminalisation and legalisation of cannabis and hemp sweep across the USA, and the wider world, pet owners have begun to consider giving it to their “fur children”.
-Whether it’s for general health maintenance or to tackle specific health conditions, use of the herb is enjoying growing acceptance.
+Whether it’s for general health maintenance or to tackle specific health conditions, use of CBD for pets is enjoying growing acceptance.

 Like humans, our animal companions possess a complex system of cellular communication known as the endocannabinoid system (ECS), due to its resemblance with the cannabinoids found in hemp1.
-The main difference is that our pets cannot tolerate more than trace amounts of THC, the psychoactive cannabinoid that is not produced in significant amounts by hemp.
-So, hemp it is for pets (and many humans).
+The main difference is that our pets cannot tolerate more than trace amounts of THC, the psychoactive cannabinoid that is not produced in significant amounts by hemp, so just CBD for pets is the solution (and many humans).

 Maybe you don’t have a dog; maybe you have birds instead.
 Including hemp seeds in your bird’s diet can be a great way to improve their nutrient intake, and therefore their health.
 If you keep chickens, a study has found that feeding them hemp seeds increases the omega-3 fatty acid content of their eggs.
 Omega-3 fats are required by our bodies to produce anti-inflammatory substances, which protect us from all sorts of damage.
 Hemp seeds are also rich4 in vitamin E, which also protects our cell membranes from oxidative damage, and magnesium, which is involved in hundreds of cellular reactions and prevents our muscles from getting too stiff.

 Despite the potential benefits of hemp, it is absolutely imperative that your dog does not eat psychoactive levels of THC5.
 Studies in the 1970s found that dogs have a very high density of THC receptors in the hindbrain.
 The hindbrain controls vital functions such as heart rate, blood pressure and breathing6, and overdoses of THC have even been reported to kill dogs.
 This is through a similar mechanism to how opioids suppress breathing in high doses.
-While veterinary medicine still needs to run clinical trials, hemp for pets appears to be promising.
+While veterinary medicine still needs to run clinical trials, CBD for pets appears to be promising for their health.